cookie777/myengsite/content/posts/art-environment.md

 In terms of lifeline, the environment is vital for humans.
 If the environment becomes worst, the quality of our lives becomes much worse, or we could no longer live.
 In these days, lots of forests have been destroyed and plenty of species have been disappeared.
 For example, Japan is becoming hotter every year, and one of the reasons is the development of the city and the decreasing of forests.
 Trees and plants have a great effect on temperature.
 For the above reason, I assert that the environmental problem is essential to us.

 ## Body2
+From the viewpoint of motivation, the environment makes people feel better.
+A lot of paper refer that trees and plants have a pile of good effects on one's attitude.
+They make people relax, happy and relieve.
+When I was a student, I have to study a lot, but could not focus on it at all.
+Then I bought a small plant and put it on my desk.
+It was a very small attempt, but I was able to study harder than before.
+This experience shows that improving the environment has a great impact on human motivations.

 ## Body3